 Exercise during the day is great for sleep as it can help you feel more tired in the evening.
-But refrain from exercising very close to bed time, as this can cause your body temperature to rise and make it more difficult for you to fall asleep.
+But refrain from exercising very close to bedtime, as this can cause your body temperature & heart rate to rise, making it more difficult for you to fall asleep.

 Take a hot bath

-As strange as it sounds, taking a hot bath before bed is actually a great way to cool your body down ready for bed.
-Taking a hot bath is beneficial as your body temperature decreases after leaving the bath as your body adapts to the cooler environment.
+Ok, hear me out on this one.
+Taking a hot bath before bed is actually a great way to cool your body down ready for bed.
+That’s right, a hot bath will make your body temperature decrease after you get out, as your body adapts to the cooler environment.
 Baths are also a great way to relax before sleeping.
-Don’t take a hot bath immediately before going to bed, as this can have the opposite effect.
+Don’t do it immediately before going to bed, but an hour or so beforehand.

 How to stay cool during sleep